-For the YARN Independent RM and YARN and Impala Integrated RM resource management scenarios described in Managing Resources with Cloudera Manager, the Dynamic Resource Pools Status tab displays a summary of YARN scheduler status, a list of current allocations for the pools that can or have been allocated resources, and a set of pool resource usage charts for the cluster.
+For the YARN Independent RM and YARN and Impala Integrated RM resource management scenarios described in Cloudera Manager Resource Management, the Dynamic Resource Pools Status tab displays a summary of YARN scheduler status, a list of current allocations for the pools that can or have been allocated resources, and a set of pool resource usage charts for the cluster.
 If the Impala Independent RM scenario is in effect, there is no Status tab.

-Click a duration link ^{30m} ^{1h} ^{2h} ^{6h} ^{12h} ^{1d} ^{7d} ^{30d} at the top right of the charts to change the time period for which the resource usage displays.
+Click a duration link 30m 1h 2h 6h 12h 1d 7d 30d at the top right of the charts to change the time period for which the resource usage displays.

-- Status a summary of the virtual CPU cores and memory that can be allocated by the YARN scheduler. - Pools Status a list of pools that have been explicitly configured and pools created by YARN, properties of the pools, and an action menu. - Allocated Memory The memory assigned to the pool that is currently allocated to applications and queries. - Allocated VCores The number of virtual CPU cores assigned to the pool that are currently allocated to applications and queries. - Allocated Containers The number of YARN containers assigned to the pool whose resources have been allocated. - Pending Containers The number of YARN containers assigned to the pool whose resources are pending. - Click I vand select - YARN Applications to display the YARN Applications on page 55 page and list the applications that are running or have run in that pool. - Impala Queries to display the Monitoring Impala Queries on page 47 page and list the queries that are running or have run in that pool.
+- Status a summary of the virtual CPU cores and memory that can be allocated by the YARN scheduler. - Pools Status a list of pools that have been explicitly configured and pools created by YARN, properties of the pools, and an action menu. - Allocated Memory The memory assigned to the pool that is currently allocated to applications and queries. - Allocated VCores The number of virtual CPU cores assigned to the pool that are currently allocated to applications and queries. - Allocated Containers The number of YARN containers assigned to the pool whose resources have been allocated. - Pending Containers The number of YARN containers assigned to the pool whose resources are pending. - Click and select - YARN Applications to display the Monitoring YARN Applications on page 67 page and list the applications that are running or have run in that pool. - Impala Queries to display the Monitoring Impala Queries on page 59 page and list the gueries that are running or have run in that pool.